mserouar/SegVeg/README.md

 # Information

-⚠️
-If you find this work useful in your research (Python module, models or Dataset), please cite **ALL** mentioned papers above.

 📚
 All data needed to run this notebook/markdown are available in **Realeases** SegVeg Data (v1.1.0) : https://github.com/mserouar/SegVeg/releases/tag/v1.1.0

-Please, not also that previous version of this repo is still available in **main** branch.
+Please, note also that previous version of this repo is still available in **main** branch.
 This current branch, i.e. **dev** became the default one.

+⚠️
+If you find this work useful in your research (Python module, models or Dataset), please cite **ALL** mentioned papers above⚠️

 # Install libraries